TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 19/1 Chronicles 19.13.md

 ---

-Be of good courage, and let us play the man for our people, and for the cities of our God: and Jehovah do that which seemeth him good.
+Be courageous, and let us be strong for our people, and for the cities of our God.
+May Yahweh do that which seems good to him."